MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-locations.md

 The ADM dimension will be copied from location EAST.

-## <a name="see-related-training-at-microsoft-learnlearnmodulestrade-set-up-dynamics--business-central" />See related training at [Microsoft Learn](/learn/modules/trade-set-up-dynamics-365-business-central/)
+## <a name="see-related-training-at-microsoft-learnlearnmodulestrade-set-up-dynamics-365-business-central" />See related training at [Microsoft Learn](/learn/modules/trade-set-up-dynamics-365-business-central/)

 ## <a name="see-also" />See also